danealohabib/research/README.md

 Joined all of the csv files into one large dataframe that contains all of the paper titles.
 This was done using the R script called "join_titles_R".
 Outcome: creates a data set called "joined_titles".

-# Processing
+## Data Processing

-The rest of the data processing is done in R
+All of the data wrangling is done in R. Everything is documented.

+Script: data_processing_v1

+Output: Final data set is called "data_process" (attached to repo)

-# NLP - python
+## NLP - python

+Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't working.

-the script called "CogExt_Preprocessing_and_Inspection_V2.ipynb" is the final script.
+"CogExt_Preprocessing_and_Inspection_V2.ipynb" is the final script.
+Uses the data labelled "data_process" to completely replicate

+"Cog_Preprocessing_Inspection_I.ipynb" is an earlier version.
+The data used for this analysis has some minor data quality issues.
+Use "data_processed" to completely replicate if you wish.

-the script called "Cog_Preprocessing_Inspection_I.ipynb" is an earlier
+Everything in the notebook is documented